All photos are from: nasjonalrassikringsgruppe.no

 Age: 45

-Pain Points: Too much technical detail, fragmented documents
+Pain Points: Too much technical detail, fragmented reports.

 Erik (Municipal Safety Officer)